More than 2,000 Texas Baptists focus on Jesus’ agenda, hear clarified calling

 They also elected new officers to serve for the 2024-2025 term during the Monday morning and Tuesday morning business sessions.

-Marriott was re-elected to a second one-year term as president.
+Marriott was reelected to a second one-year term as president.
 Debbie Potter, children’s pastor at Trinity Baptist Church in San Antonio, was elected first vice president.
 Joseph Adams, pastor of First Baptist Church in Hughes Springs, was elected second vice president.

 Marriott and Potter ran unopposed, and Adams was elected over Adam Pardue, pastor of Highland Baptist Church in Lubbock, by a vote of 446 to 290.

-Bobby Contreras, chair of the Executive Board, gave an update on three major actions taken by the Board since the Texas Baptists Family Gathering in July 2023 and other recommendations from the Convention’s Sexual Abuse Task Force, Valley Baptist Mission of Education Center (VBMEC) and the Residency Task Force.
+Bobby Contreras, chair of the Executive Board, gave an update on three major actions taken by the board since the Texas Baptists Family Gathering in July 2023 and other recommendations from the convention’s Sexual Abuse Task Force, Valley Baptist Mission of Education Center (VBMEC) and the Residency Task Force.

 Ward Hayes, treasurer and CFO for Texas Baptists, provided a financial report celebrating the “blessings that [God] has bestowed upon us.”